zquintana/ess-help/content/safety-solution/index.md

 ### Example of a Preventable Tragedy

-{{< youtube c6GkXHmdyvA >}}
+{{< youtube c6GkXHmdyvA page-video >}}

-To see more examples of preventative tragedies, click here.
+To see more examples of preventative tragedies, [click here](mailto:atucker@ess-help.com).

 ### How ESS Can H.E.L.P.

-ESS’s H.E.L.P. safety feature is a globally patented low-cost technology designed for emergency situations in which one moving vehicle strikes one or more non-moving, disabled vehicles.
-This Hazard Enhanced Lighting Package utilizes existing vehicle wiring harnessing and componentry, thus H.E.L.P. is an ideal fit into all OEM Vehicle Manufacturers and offers the adopting vehicle manufacturer the best safety-cost-benefit ratio of any original equipment vehicle feature since the advent of the seat belt.
-Surprisingly enough, the integration of the H.E.L.P. safety feature into passenger vehicles can be done easily using over-the-air (OTA) software or manual updates to the body control module (BCM) or electronic control unit (ECU) of each passenger vehicle.
+ESS’s globally patented H.E.L.P. safety feature is a low-cost technology designed mitigate the likelihood of a moving vehicles striking stationary, disabled vehicles.
+The Hazard Enhanced Lighting Package (H.E.L.P.) adds intelligence and enhanced functions to existing vehicle lighting control systems, lights, and switchgear to provide the best safety-cost-benefit profile of any original equipment vehicle feature since the advent of the seat belt.
+The integration of H.E.L.P. can be easily deployed via over-the-air (OTA) software or via OEM-level manual software updates to the body control module (BCM) of any LED-equipped passenger vehicle.

 {{< figure src="/images/cost-of-updates-vs-lives-saved-768x414.png" alt="Cost of Updates vs Lives Saved" >}}

 ### H.E.L.P.
 Safety Features

-The H.E.L.P.
-Safety Solution is a lighting technology specifically designed to increase the visual conspicuity of distressed or disabled vehicles and motorist.
-Thanks to the development in lighting, specifically in LED technology, vehicles with H.E.L.P. are equipped an enhanced hazard lighting function that will allow the vehicle to simultaneously strobe at a speed of 5 Hz rather than at the current frequency of between 1-2 Hz.
-Science has proven time and time again that this increase in flash rate frequency, increases driver reaction timing and therefore, decreases the likelihood of secondary collisions and multi-car pile up accidents.

-Also, the moment a motorist gets into an accident where the air bags deploy, H.E.L.P. technology will also immediately engage and caused the vehicle to strobe at the increased flash rate.
-This will provide each motorist and all passengers involved increased assurance that they will be seen aided by first responders quicker than ever before.
-H.E.L.P. technology can also be activated by pressing the in-vehicle hazard button twice as seen in this video.
+H.E.L.P. is an original equipment, emergency communication technology designed to increase the visual and digital conspicuity of stationary, disabled vehicles and motorists on the roadway.
+Thanks to recent advances in automotive lighting and vehicle communication systems, HELP-Enabled vehicles are equipped with enhanced hazard / emergency communication functions which append to standard 1.5Hz to 2.0Hz hazard lighting functionality.
+When activated, H.E.L.P. provides emergency "strobing" of the vehicle’s hazard lights and side markers at an accelerated rate of 4Hz to 6Hz; as well as digital messaging via integration with V2V and V2X platforms to provide GPS and emergency response communication systems with advanced notification of a stationary, disabled vehicle on the roadway.
+High flash rate emergency lighting is a time-tested technique to increase roadway safety.
+It has been protecting tow truck drivers, roadway construction personnel, and emergency responders for decades.
+Now is the time to extend this same protection to the other 99% of roadway users – mothers, fathers, and children.
+H.E.L.P.'s lighting pattern has been developed and optimized to make it (a) effective in eliciting driver response, (b) clearly distinct from emergency responder flash patterns, and (c) compliant with US federal motor vehicle standards (FMVSS 108) and state traffic laws.

+H.E.L.P.'s emergency communication mode activates automatically upon collision to prevent or mitigate the severity of secondary collisions and multiple car pileups.
+It can also be activated manually as an additional mode (second button press) in the hazard light button when your vehicle is completely at rest with the transmission in park.
+Think of it as "high beams" for your hazard light system for use in stationary emergency situations.

 {{< youtube tZLEB2spxLA >}}